gustavopinto/gustavopinto.github.com/blog/_posts/2018-02-11-what-are-quasi-contributors-and-how-common-are-them.md

 ---
 layout: single
 title: What are quasi-contributors and how common are them?
-subtitle: A summary of an ICSE'18 paper
+excerpt: A summary of an ICSE'18 paper
 year: 2018
 month: 2
 day: 12